bxdgfw/CausalPrism/README.md

 ## Directory Structure

-- frontend: compressed files for the visual interface，decompression required before use
+- frontend: files for the visual interface
 - backend: subgroup discovery algorithms and datasets
 - evaluation: code for quantitative experiments, with settings in the PDF

 ## Running Instruction

+#### run the CausalPrism system:

 - create virtual environment
   - conda create -n causal python=3.9